UL-FRI-LGM/cescg2023-webgpu/Part 3/Task Description.md

 # PART 3: Lighting

+In the third part of our workshop, we'll add some light sources to our scene.
+We'll learn about storage buffers and run-time sized arrays in WGSL.

 ## Task 3.1: Add a simple illumination model
 To start our illumination adventures, we'll use a static light source that we hard code into our shader and the Lambertian reflectance model which models diffuse surfaces.